cagallo/rancid-tomatillos/README.md

 ## Overview <a name="overview"></a>

 Rancid Tomatillos is a Mod 3 project at the Turing School of Software and Design that was built with `create-react-app` and tested using Cypress.
 React, React Router and data pulled from a RESTful API were utilized to display a dashboard of movies.
-The user can select a movie by clicking on its poster to learn more about it.
+The user can select a single movie by clicking on its poster to learn more about it.

 ## Installation Instructions <a name="installationInstructions"></a>